TissueMAPS/TissueMAPS/docs/user_guide.rst

    :width: 75%
    :align: center

-   Map sidebar: saved results.
+   Map sidebar: Saved results.

    When additional tool requests become available, the "Current result" moves to "Saved results" and gets replaced with the more recent result.
 Multiple results can be active simultaneously and their colors are additively blended.
 Transparency of result layers can be controlled independently.
-Here, we performed an additional unsupervised classification, using the same features and number of classes, and can now compare the results of the supervised with the unsupervised analysis on the map.
+Here, we performed an additional unsupervised classification, using the same features and number of classes as in the supervised case, and can now visually compare the results of both analysis on the map.

 .. |create_new_exp_button| image:: ./_static/ui_create_new_exp_button.png